carlosrafaelgn/FPlayAndroid/README.md

 - Create custom ListView with support for multiple selection and item reordering

 The player is still in a "beta stage", so there may be unknown bugs yet ;)

+* FPlay for Android is somewhat based on my old J2ME player FPlay, also available on GitHub: https://github.com/carlosrafaelgn/FPlay

 ----